Assessing the Business Process Modeling Competences of Large Language Models: BEF4LLM - BPMN Evaluation Framework for LLMs

 Normalization to scores between 0 and 1 in this dimension is done using four empirically validated thresholds (\cite{Snachez_2011_BPMImprovementMeasures, Sanchez_2015_CaseStudyThresholds, boomsma_2009_evaluation, ekstedt_2015_quality}) per metric that separate the values into five distinct groups.
 The thresholds for each metric are given in \autoref{Tab:thresholds} in the appendix.
 For some metrics, e.g., token split or connectivity coefficient, greater is better, and the function $norm_{asc}(x)$ \autoref{eq:grouping_equation_asc} is used.
 For other metrics like the total number of nodes or density, where lower is better, the function $norm_{desc}(x)$ \autoref{eq:grouping_equation_desc} is used for normalization.

-As an example, take a BPMN model with a total of 45 nodes where the TNN (total number of nodes) metric is computed.
+For example, consider a BPMN model with 45 nodes, for which the TNN (total number of nodes) metric is computed.
 The thresholds $t_1$ to $t_4$ for this metric are given by \cite{Snachez_2011_BPMImprovementMeasures} as follows: $t_1 = 29.9$, $t_2 = 43.7$, $t_3 = 58.1$, and $t_4 = 81.1$.
-For this metric, a lower number of nodes makes the BPMN model easier to understand, which is why the ascending normalization function $\text{norm}_{asc}(x)$ is used.
+For this metric, a lower number of nodes makes the BPMN model easier to understand, which is why the descending normalization function $\text{norm}_{desc}(x)$ is used.
 Since 45 $\ge$ 43.7 and 45 $<$ 58.1, the score $0.5$ is assigned, i.e., group 3.

-Cyclicity, frequently employed as a pragmatic measure, is not included in the BEF4LLM framework because existing research does not provide multiple thresholds for cyclicity metrics, so it does not allow a categorization of these metrics in a manner consistent with the other metrics used in the framework.
+Cyclicity, frequently employed as a pragmatic measure, is not included in the BEF4LLM framework because existing research does not provide multiple thresholds for cyclicity metrics, which prevents categorization of these metrics in a manner consistent with the other metrics used in the framework.

 Various studies \cite{mendeling_thresholds_2012, Snachez_2011_BPMImprovementMeasures, ekstedt_2015_quality, boomsma_2009_evaluation} have employed threshold-based pragmatic quality measurement approaches to group metric values, utilizing different numbers of thresholds and corresponding groups.
 Some provide a binary classification, categorizing into the groups "easy to understand" and "difficult to understand", while others employ 4 or 5 thresholds, resulting in 5 or 6 distinct groups.
 Since a classification based on 4 thresholds was available for more metrics than one based on 5 thresholds, we opted to use 4 thresholds per metric, resulting in a fine-grained assessment into 5 distinct groups.
+However, this decision also affected the selection of the metrics for this dimension.
+Although additional metrics appeared reasonable to include (e.g., cyclicity), we excluded them because no consistent assignment to our pragmatic quality categorization was available.

+Because pragmatic quality is computed from metrics capturing model size and structural complexity, its score decreases as a process model becomes larger and more complex.
+However, “simpler” is not always better, since some process descriptions inherently require larger and more complex models.
+Pragmatic quality should therefore be interpreted in conjunction with the other BEF4LLM dimensions—especially semantic quality—rather than in isolation, as it primarily reflects the potential comprehension costs of a generated model.
+In this setting, pragmatic quality enables the analysis of which LLMs can represent complex processes at comparatively lower comprehension costs.
+To better understand the drivers of a low pragmatic score, it is useful to inspect not only the aggregated pragmatic score but also the subgroup scores (e.g., size and density).
+This helps identify whether specific metric groups, such as size-related metrics, disproportionately contribute to the decline in pragmatic quality.